harryepstein/backend_capstone/sleepdiarytracker/README.md

 ## Usage
-User can input data in the morning and evening for storage in the database and display on the homepage
+User can input data in the morning and evening for storage in the database and display on the homepage.

 ## Contribute